-If (and that is a big if) the black-red government finally takes office six months after the September 2017 election in Germany, it will then take a pro-European approach.
-By EU standards of today, this is in itself remarkable; by German standards, it is nothing special.
+If (and that is a big if) the black-red government finally takes office six months after the September 2017 election in Germany, it will take a pro-European approach.
+By the EU standards of today, this is in itself remarkable; by German standards, it is nothing special.

-That EU issues were almost absent from the election campaigns of all three parties is just a reflection of this dire state of affairs.
+That EU issues were almost absent from the election campaigns of all three parties is a reflection of this dire state of affairs.
 It stands however in stark contrast to the manifold transnational and global challenges that the parties describe at length in their coalition agreement.
 A lack of ideas and political vision is combined with pragmatism.
-Judged by the coalition paper and given the chaotic run-up to the formation of the new government, Germany’s future EU policy is as good as it gets.
+Judging by the coalition paper and given the chaotic run-up to the formation of the new government, Germany’s future EU policy is as good as it gets.

-Out of the three promises guiding the coalition agreement – a new beginning, a new dynamic and a new cohesion (“Zusammenhalt”) – the latter is the most urgent.
-If there is one theme running through the statements from the coalition parties, it is a fear of divided societies, the unravelling of the EU, and an erosion of the institutions of representative democracies.
+Out of the three promises guiding the coalition agreement – a new beginning, a new dynamic and a new cohesion (Zusammenhalt) – the latter is the most urgent.
+If there is one theme running through the statements from the coalition parties, it is a fear of divided societies, the unravelling of the EU and an erosion of the institutions of representative democracies.